Medical Advice

 Adderall – Pros & Cons:

 Every medication has some pros and cons.
-Similarly, Adderall has pros, the drug can start working within 30 to 60 minutes and most quick symptom relief.
+Similarly, Adderall has pros; the drug can start working within 30 to 60 minutes and most quick symptom relief.
 It comes from Immediate Release (IR) and Extended Release (XR).
 The drug can be available widely in generic form at a very affordable price.
-Some cons of Adderall: its immediate-release form has a shorter duration and requires multiple daily doses.
-It has a higher risk of misuse or addiction, and that causes more side effects (jitteriness, anxiety, increased heart rate, appetite suppression, or mood swings).
+Some cons of Adderall: its immediate-release form has a shorter duration and requires multiple doses daily.
+It has a higher risk of misuse or addiction, which causes more side effects

 Vyvanse – Pros & Cons